 Looking for a winter bike tour?
-Pack your flip-flops and let’s bike the paved trails of the Pinellas Peninsula and Keys of Bradenton/Sarasota with sun on our face and coastal breezes at our back.
+Pack your flip-flops and let’s bike the paved trails of the Pinellas Peninsula, downtown St. Petersburg, and the barrier islands of Ft.
+DeSoto with sun on our faces and coastal breezes at our backs.
 It’s hard to beat Florida’s relaxed riding and lovely warm temperatures.
-There aren’t many hills, but the spectacular bridges will take you 45-72 feet above mooring sailboats for the trip’s best views, plus give you an effortless burst of speed on the other side.
+There aren’t many hills, but numerous bridges will take you 45-72 feet above mooring sailboats for the trip’s best views.
+Plus, they will give you an effortless burst of speed on the other side.

-The Pinellas Trail (in the Rail-Trail Hall of Fame!) is at the heart of this tour.
+The Pinellas Trail (listed in the Rail-Trail Hall of Fame) is at the heart of this tour.
 This national recreation trail follows an old railroad line.
 The other routes provide variety with sections surrounded by water, lined with palm trees or shaded by live oaks dripping with Spanish moss.
 You’ll ride to and through state and county parks and along tidal waterways and stretches of coastline.
-Visit seaside communities, quaint trail towns and two very cultural little cities.
+Visit seaside communities, quaint trail towns, and two very cultural little cities.

-Maybe spot a roseate spoonbill as you’re riding along.
-It’s not uncommon to see dolphin or a manatee while cruising causeways and bicycling along the bayfronts.
-And we have a variety of suggestions for post-ride activities each day whether it’s gallery hopping or tapping into the craft brewery scene, paddleboarding or shuffleboard, visiting an aquarium, people-watching or a just stroll on beach.
+Maybe spot a Roseate Spoonbill as you’re riding along.
+It’s also not uncommon to see dolphin or a manatee while cruising causeways and bicycling along the bay fronts.
+We have a variety of suggestions for post-ride activities each day, whether it’s gallery hopping or tapping into the craft brewery scene, paddleboarding or shuffleboard, visiting an aquarium, people-watching or just strolling on the beach.

 Fred Marquis Pinellas Trail